Once upon a time, a lifetime ago, Heidi relates how her family discovered Driftwood Cottage in a magical spot on the edge of the Swartvlei Estuary.

 Just off the lounge is the open-plan Kitchen and Dining-room, which also has access through sliding doors out to the deck.

-The well-equipped kitchen includes a full stove with oven, fridge/freezer, microwave oven, dishwasher and sufficient crockery and cutlery for 4 people.
+The well-equipped kitchen includes a full stove with oven, fridge/freezer, microwave oven, dishwasher, washing machine and sufficient crockery and cutlery for 4 people.

 Pre-loaded electricity on a pay-as-you-go basis: additional units can be purchased from local Pick ‘n Pay.